w4ffl35/w4ffl35/README.md

 [https://twitter.com/AI_IMAGE_BOT](https://twitter.com/AI_IMAGE_BOT)

-This is a twitter bot that pays attention to trending tweets, generates relevant images using [min-dalle](https://github.com/kuprel/min-dalle), and then confidently tweets them out to the world where they can one day become the target of someone's outrage.
+This is a twitter bot that pays attention to trending tweets, generates relevant images using the Twitter API and the Dalle-mini model (thanks to [min-dalle](https://github.com/kuprel/min-dalle)), and then confidently tweets them out to the world where they can one day become the target of someone's outrage.

 </td>